textadventures/quest/docs/commands.md

 Let us start with a HELP command.
 There is already a HELP command in Quest, but we will add our own (somewhat less helpful) version.

-Quest searches the commands starting at the bottom, so any command we add in our game will be found first, before the built-in commands, so our new command will get a match and used, and the built-in one will not.
+Quest searches the commands starting at the bottom, so any command we add in our game will be found first, before the built-in commands, so our new command will get a match and used, and the built-in one will not (actually it is a little more complicated than that, but that is good enough for now).

 To add a command: